tensorpack/tensorpack/examples/DeepQNetwork/README.md

 On one TitanX, Double-DQN took 1 day of training to reach a score of 400 on breakout game.
 Batch-A3C implementation only took <2 hours.

-Double-DQN runs at 60 batches (3840 trained frames, 240 seen frames, 960 game frames) per second on (Maxwell) TitanX.
+Double-DQN with nature paper setting runs at 60 batches (3840 trained frames, 240 seen frames, 960 game frames) per second on (Maxwell) TitanX.

 ## How to use